Below are actual autobiographies written by St Charles Lwanga Students and published with their permission.

 Note: Martin is one of the three 2016 graduates who was awarded a scholarship to a Kenyan university.

 My name is Martin Mungai a student from St. Charles Lwanga Children’s Centre Secondary School and a resident of Ruai.
 I have been raised and brought up by my grandmother who has struggled with me throughout my life for our upkeep.
 St. Charles Lwanga has been a home for me, where I was able to experience love and caring from my fellow students and also from my teachers.
 At the Centre I have learnt to be a responsible person.
 I have also learnt how to live with others well, to share with others and to help and appreciate others despite their background.
-I am grateful to Brother Kennedy and the whole of St. Charles Lwanga family for giving us a good environment to study and do our examination through the provision of good feeding, education and medical care amongst others.
+I am grateful to the whole of St. Charles Lwanga family for giving us a good environment to study and do our examination through the provision of good feeding, education and medical care amongst others.
 I am also grateful to our benefactors and friends especially Inverness County Cares and Chalice Foundation for supporting us in our education.
 I am grateful to God for giving me a chance to join the public university, which had always been my dream.
 My aim is to study hard and help back my community through the educational skills I will have gained.
 Thank you .Martin Mungai

 Note: Catherine is one of the three 2016 graduates who was awarded a scholarship to a Kenyan university.

 My name is Catherine Agufana.
 I come from Kibera, which is the largest slum in Africa.
 My parents divorced when I was 9 months old.
 My father married another wife and my mother got married to another father.
 I lived with my biological mother and step father until I attained 12 years when my biological father started threatening my mother to hand me over to him or he will arrest her.
 My mother had nothing to do but to let me go.
 My father brought me at Kibera where I stayed with him and my stepmother.
 My life changed gradually from then.
 It was never the same again.
 My father took me to a private school, which was being sponsored by the whites where I did my education until class six.
 In 2009 my father got an accident and one of his hands had some physical injuries, which cost him his job.
 Life became difficult.
 My mother was forced to do laundry to earn a living to cater for our basic needs especially food.
 Some days we would go without food, as she could not get the job often.
 I passed well in my primary education but my major challenge was whether I would join the secondary school.
 This was stressful, as I didn’t have the funds to join the secondary school.
 Fortunately I got a good Samaritan who sponsored my schooling until form three, later my father got in touch with Brother Kennedy who gave me a chance to study at St. Charles Lwanga Children Centre Secondary School.
 I have learnt a lot at the Centre for example I have learnt to be responsible, to live and share with others and much more to love and care for the less fortunate.
-I am grateful to God, Brother Kennedy, our benefactors and friends especially Inverness County Cares and Chalice foundation for supporting us in our feeding program, medication, good sanitation, our school hall and school van, this has really made a great impact in our lives.
+I am grateful to God, our benefactors and friends especially Inverness County Cares and Chalice foundation for supporting us in our feeding program, medication, good sanitation, our school hall and school van, this has really made a great impact in our lives.
 Once I join the public university, my aim is to work extra hard and attain the degree after which I work towards helping the community and assist other children mold their lives well.
 Thank you Catherine Agufana .

 My name is John David a student from St. Charles Lwanga children Centre.
 I grew up in Kibera (Largest slum in Nairobi) without a father, my mother got sick and I shifted to live with my elderly grandmother in Ruai.
 My grandmother had no job to cater for our daily and our basic needs.
 It pained me so much how she used to move from one place to another in search of job.
 She took me to school but life didn’t change in fact it become worse as she could not afford the school fees.
 It is due to these challenges I dropped out of school and run into the streets in search of food and a job which could help me take care of my mother and grandmother.
 For me to fit in the street life I had to use of very harmful drugs like bhang, khat, glue and many others.
 I stayed in that harmful environment for about 4 years, I lost focus on education and gave up in life.
 I cursed each day of my life because it was full of challenges.
 My grandmother took her efforts of searching for me and only found me in Dandora slums, a very arrogant and dirty boy.
 She took me back home where I joined a nearby school.
 It was while in Ruai that I met Brother Kennedy who welcomed me to his school.
 In the school I am very happy with my fellow students and am able to get three meals a day, which I didn’t get back at home.
 The Centre is a home for us, where we find love and care which we don’t get in our families.
-May God Bless Brother Kennedy for giving hope back in my life.
 Through the guidance and counselling offered at the Centre I am able to heal from the wounds of self-denial and hatred.
 I am happy at school as am able to exercise my talent as a comedian.
 I would like to be an artist where I would use my music to teach other children on the dangers of drugs.

 My name is Adam Wassim.
 Born last in a family a three brothers.
 In the year 1998 March 3rd in a place named Mlhong’o not brought up in a well-financed family but it is here that made me here.
 My primary school was also where I was born in Mlhong’o where I finished my class and where I joined a secondary school where my parents found it hard to raise my fee so I had to stay at home for some months where I joined Utgoalo schools where it reached a time also my fee was unable to be raised.
 My mother and I had to search for other schools where she found St.Charles Lwanga where she told me it was okay and that the fee they are able to raise.
 The school has mend my creativity and personality and here is where I am finishing my form for secondary school.
 When I pass my exams I would like to advance my studies and be a clearing and fording in aeroplane management in tourism management.
 Thanks.